jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 first play it in open position, with the little finger on the 3rd fret of the 5th string (the note C, making it a C chord).
+Then move it up the neck so the root is on the 5th string 8th fret (F, making it an F chord).
+Then move the root up to 5th string 10th fret (G).
+Play around with these three "primary" chords for awhile.

 ---